Shipping & Delivery

 Orders usually ship in 48 business hours, however, given the extra precautions around COVID-19, we are running a little slower than normal.
 We'll send you updates once your order ships!
 We ship all items via FedEx.

 Order cut offs are 5pm for next day shipping with all orders placed after 5pm on Thursday shipping the following Monday.
-We will try to ship ship orders after 5pm the next day if we can.
+We will try to ship orders after 5pm the next day if we can.

 Why didn't I have a shipping option?